Topend Sports Logo

 Judo is played by athletes with visual impairments, and has a number of different weight categories, 7 for men and 6 for women.
 Male athletes must compete against each other for a maximum of 5 minutes, while female athletes compete for a maximum of 4.

-The aim of the game is very simple, whoever scores the most points will win the contest.
+The aim of the sport is very simple, whoever scores the most points will win the contest.
 Scores range from 100 to 1, and include the ultimate ippon, waza-ari and yuko.
 The main objective is the “ultimate ippon”, which is achieved by throwing, holding or submission.
 If either opponent performs the “ultimate ippon”, they automatically win.

 Penalties can also be given to athletes for a number of reasons, such as a foul.
 Any athlete who receives four penalties in a contest will automatically be disqualified.
 Hence, their opponent will win.